 Unaddressed legal issues can escalate and ultimately carry heavy consequences, including significant financial strain or bankruptcy, physical ill-health, psychological distress and homelessness.
 The risks posed by unresolved legal need are especially severe for the many CLC clients who already experience some form of disadvantage, as existing vulnerabilities are compounded by risks arising from legal problems.

 That’s why it’s so important that Victoria’s 2021 State Budget ensure equal access to justice for all Victorians.

-Budgets are about people, and the choices we make about the kind of society we want to live in.
+Budgets are about the health and wellbeing of our community and help us to build the kind of society we want to live in.

 The State Government has implemented many positive reforms over the past 12 months to assist those in our community who are most vulnerable to injustice.
 However, if we are to ensure no Victorians are left behind as the state recovers from the devastation of the bushfires and COVID-19, the Government must fund the community legal sector to meet existing needs and address the continued rise in demand.

 It is vital that people have access to community legal help.